vpelss/JsTOTPAuthenticator/README.md

 It was designed for Desktops, but it can be used on mobile.

 It runs entirely in your browser using Javascript.

-The database is encrypted and stored in your browser.
+**The database is encrypted and stored in your browsers memory.
+If you clear your cache, or reinsall your browser, your database is gone.
+Please create/export a backup and keep it in a safe place.**

 It also shows the next upcomming code.
 An nice old man feature!